RTDLM/PyTDLM/docs/tutorial.md

 Best exponent (highest CPC): β = 0.0769
 ```
 !!! tip
 	By default, the function will print every try of exponent, which can lead to a lengthy output.
-This can be suppressed by passing the argument `#! verbose=False`.
+This can be suppressed by passing the argument `#!python verbose=False`.

 We can then generate the simulated ODs and compute the goodness-of-fit metrics as shown before, and compare with what we obtained with the manual range.
 ```python